 - The Happiness Advantage: The Seven Principles of Positive Psychology That Fuel Success and Performance at Work by Shawn Achor

 - Resilient: How to Grow and Unshakable Core of Calm, Strength, and Happiness by bestselling author, Dr Rick Hanson.

 Having a resilient customer success team is exactly what your business needs for growth and profitability.
 Why not use the culture you’ve developed in your team and champion it to the rest of your organization?
-Join Userlane and Amy Mustoe, senior consultant and coach with The Customer Success League, for a free webinar on how you can use your customer-centric strategy to increase customer lifetime value and streamline your company’s success.
-Book your seat now!
+Check out our webinar replay with Amy Mustoe, senior consultant and coach with The Customer Success League, on how you can use your customer-centric strategy to increase customer lifetime value and streamline your company’s success.